kataw/kataw/test/__snapshot__/parser/statements/for-in/invalid-cases.md

 ✖ Expression expected - start: 717, end: 718
 ✖ Expression expected - start: 734, end: 735
-✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 754, end: 756 ✖ Function declarations are not allowed in an arbitrary statement position. - start: 798, end: 807 ✖ Expression expected - start: 835, end: 836
+✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 754, end: 756 ✖ Function declarations cannot be used in a single-statement context - start: 798, end: 807 ✖ Expression expected - start: 835, end: 836
 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 855, end: 857 ✖ Expression expected - start: 877, end: 878